w3c-ccg/vc-extension-registry/README.md

-## Verifiable Credentials Status Scheme Registry
+## Verifiable Credential Extension Registries

-This repository contains the Verifiable Credentials Status Scheme Registry, which is a list of all known status schemes and their current level of maturity.
+This repository contains the Verifiable Credentials Extension Registries, which is a list of all known extensions, their specifications, current level of maturity, implementations, and test suites.

 We encourage contributions meeting the [Contribution Guidelines](CONTRIBUTING.md).
 While we prefer the creation of issues